 I am not able to "pre-evaluate" portfolios.
 If you have concerns about specific materials, we can certainly chat, but I just can't go over the details of your entire school year and the portfolio you're hoping to create.
 Rule of thumb: Does your portfolio evidence your child's progress over the course of the school year?

-What if I’m an unschooler or just really relaxed about things?“Evaluation by Portfolio" is perfect for the relaxed homeschooler!
+"Evaluation by Portfolio" is perfect for the relaxed homeschooler!
 It's about showing your child's progress over the course of the year.
 Perhaps photos, a journal, or video of some science experiments might sum things up best.
 Perhaps "before" and "after" reading level assessments, to show that your eager-reader improved his skills.
 Perhaps you just need a book list to highlight your family's history studies.
 Portfolios are meant to be samples of real, applicable work done by your child.
-I talk to many parents who are panicked when there aren't many "writing assignments”–but their children write to family members each week and have progressed beautifully.
+I talk to many parents who are panicked when there aren't many "writing assignments"--but their children write to family members each week and have progressed beautifully.
 Include what you need to in order to show a year's learning.
 Your child's portfolio needs to show their academic progress.
-It can be harder to document more informal learning styles — but it's worth it if you take the time.
+It can be harder to document more informal learning styles -- but it's worth it if you take the time.
 When in doubt, if you and your students each keep a daily journal, along with copies of related work, you should be fine.
-Please check out my Expectations page for more ideas.
+Please check out my Portfolio Creation page for more ideas